MRCBSU/.github/profile/README.md

 ## Hello 👋

-The Medical Research Council Biostatistics Unit carries out a range of applied statsitcal research.
-This github organisation exists to colloate software and resources for unit members and the wider community.
+The Medical Research Council Biostatistics Unit carries out a range of applied statstical research.
+This github organisation exists to collate software and resources for unit members and the wider community.

 ### Maintainer
 @pc494 - Phillip Crout, The Unit's Knowledge Transfer Facilitator